M-Ahtisham/ConfirmHuman/README.md

 - **Responsive Design**: Ensure compatibility across all devices
 - **Error Handling**: Implement robust fallback mechanisms
 - **Extensibility**: Design for easy addition of new room types and features
-- **Performance**: Optimize for real-time communication
+- **Performance**: Optimize for real-time communication (After doing the Bonus Pronlem)

 ## Live Demo

-The deployed chatbot is accessible at: [URL provided in url.txt]
+The deployed chatbot on Azure will be accessible at: [URL provided in url.txt]

 ## Course Information